tllester1/baseball_payroll_wins_capstone/README.md

 # ⚾ **The Price of Winning: An Analysis of Payroll, Performance, and Efficiency in Major League Baseball**

 # 📘 **Project Overview**
-This project explores how payroll spending connects to team performance and efficiency in Major League Baseball from **2000 to 2025**.
+This project looks at how payroll spending relates to team performance and efficiency in Major League Baseball from **2000 to 2025**.
-The main question driving the analysis was simple: **Does spending buy wins?**
+It was inspired by the idea behind *Moneyball*: that smart decisions and data-driven strategies can sometimes beat financial power.
+I wanted to see if that still holds true today, or if the game has changed.

-Using Power BI, Python, and Excel, I analyzed how league payrolls have changed over time, how spending relates to success, and which teams manage to achieve more with less.
-The goal was to uncover patterns that show how financial decisions and on-field results intersect across different eras.
+Using Power BI, Python, and Excel, I explored how payrolls have grown over time, how spending connects to winning, and which teams get the most out of their budgets.
+The goal was to find out what really drives success in modern baseball, whether it comes from money, management, or something in between.

 ---